La Digue and Inner Islands

 La Digue and Inner Islands is one of the 26 districts of Seychelles.
 It consists of the island of La Digue and assorted smaller islands of the Inner Islands.

 Geography

 La Digue and Inner Islands district has an area of 41.6 km2 and a population of 3506 as of 2012.

-The population density is 83.8 inhabitants / km^{2}.
+The population density is 83.8 inhabitants/km^{2}.
 It is located in the Inner Islands.
 Most of the islands of the district belong to the Granitic Seychelles.

 Administration

-The district was created in 1994 when the government united former La Digue District and Silhouette District.
+The district was created in 1994 when the government united the former La Digue District and Silhouette District.
 It is managed by a district administrator, which is seated in the main village of La Passe.

-Since 1994 the district has a "Local Government" which is a unit from the Ministry of Local Government, Youth and Sports.
+Since 1994 the district has a local government, which is a unit of the Ministry of Local Government, Youth and Sports.
 The unit's role is to promote the availability of public services at the local level.

-The district's motto is: "Avancons lentement mais surement" (Advance slowly but surely).
+The district's motto is Avancons lentement mais surement ('Advance slowly but surely').